 Solution 17: Create a Secondary Cost Account and an Activity Type

 Leave the app.

+The following planner profile is not active in GBI.
+Use KL02, then click Change Planning control (pencil icon) in Allocation default values

 Set the planner Profile to ZSAPEASY by using the App Set Planner Profile.